Top of the page

 Griscelli syndrome, also inherited in an autosomal recessive manner, was originally described as decreased cutaneous pigmentation with hypomelanosis and neurologic deficits, but its clinical presentation is quite variable.
 This combination of symptoms is now designated Griscelli syndrome type 1 or Elejalde disease.
 It has been attributed to pathogenic variants in the MYO5A gene, which affects melanosome transport.
 Individuals with Griscelli syndrome type 2 have decreased cutaneous pigmentation and immunodeficiency but lack neurological deficits.
 They also may have hemophagocytosis or lymphohistiocytosis that is often fatal, like that seen in Chediak-Higashi syndrome.
 Griscelli syndrome type 2 is caused by pathogenic variants in RAB27A, which is part of the same melanosome transport pathway as MYO5A.
 Griscelli syndrome type 3 presents with hypomelanosis and does not include neurologic or immunologic disorders.
 Pathogenic variants in the melanophilin (MLPH) gene and MYO5A have been associated with this variant of Griscelli syndrome.

-There are numerous syndromes that lead to epidermolysis bullosa (EB), which is characterized by cleavage and blistering of the skin.
-A few EB syndromes are associated with an increased risk of skin cancer, particularly SCC.
+There are numerous forms of epidermolysis bullosa (EB), which is characterized by cleavage and blistering of the skin.
+Dystrophic EB and junctional EB are associated with an increased risk of skin cancer, particularly SCC.
+The type of EB can be difficult to determine clinically, although genetic testing may aid in the classification.
+In one study of 91 probands with features of EB, a next-generation sequencing panel of 21 genes associated with different forms of EB or skin fragility syndromes was able to predict the subtype in 76 of 87 probands of undetermined subtype (83.5%).
+Similar multigene panels are clinically available for EB.
 The types, pathogenic variants involved, and phenotypic characteristics are detailed in the following review.

 Dystrophic epidermolysis bullosa